 Full course description

 Debating skills are an important component of academic life.
 In this 200 level-project, students will prepare, present and defend a position for an academic debate.
-There will be a “yes” (pro) and a “no” (con) position for each group’s particular theme.
-The topics that are available are central issues that have emerged out of a wide range of UCV courses from different concentrations taught during the academic year.
-Each topic group will have two teams, each arguing one side of the case.
-In this course you will work on your debating and communication skills.
+The debate topics will be centered around the issues that emerge out of a wide range of UCV courses from different concentrations taught during the academic year.
+There will be a “yes” (pro) and a “no” (con) teams, which will build their argumentation strategy and prepare to refute agruments of the oponents throughout the projet in order to win a debate.
 The emphasis lies on delivery and content.
 It is not only important to think about what you deliver, but also about how you deliver it.
-It is your job to persuade an audience as to the correctness of your position.
+At the end, it will be your job to persuade an audience as to the correctness of your position.
 In order to do this, you need a coherently structured, logically laid out set of arguments that you will present in a clear and self-assured way.
 Your task is to make the issue involved come alive.